aiaaee/Unfolding-the-Swiss-Roll-Dataset/README.md

 - **On Swiss Roll:** Produces a meaningful 2D embedding, but its main focus is on preserving local neighborhoods and separating clusters, not necessarily unfolding the manifold perfectly.

 ---

+##  Results

+- **Best Methods for Swiss Roll:**
+  - **Isomap** → Best at preserving the intrinsic manifold structure.
+  - **Locally Linear Embedding (LLE)** → Strong alternative with excellent unfolding capability.

+- **Clustering methods (K-Means, GMM):** Provide partitions but fail to reflect the nonlinear geometry.
+- **MDS & t-SNE:** Useful visualizations, but less effective at faithfully unfolding the roll compared to Isomap and LLE.

+---